 Fractured Tibia Recovery Time: Aidan Hutchinson Might Stay Away From Game Action for Months

-Lions fans are more a worried lot at the moment.
-This despite their impressive 47-9 win over the Cowboys.
+Lions fans are a more worried lot at the moment.
+This is despite their impressive 47-9 win over the Cowboys.
 Their star edge rusher, Aidan Hutchinson, went down with a gruesome leg injury during the game.
 The hit was so brutal that Fox Network didn’t even air the replay.
-So, who serious is the injury, and more importantly, how long will it take for him to return to the field ?
+So, how serious is the injury, and more importantly, how long will it take for him to return to the field?

 During the post-game press conference, Lions head coach Dan Campbell stated initially that Hutchinson required immediate surgery for a fractured tibia in the left leg.
 The PR team, however, quickly corrected Campbell, clarifying that it was not a compound fracture.

-The recovery time for a fractured tibia can vary depending on the extend of the injury.
+The recovery time for a fractured tibia can vary depending on the extent of the injury.
 According to the American Academy of Orthopaedic Surgeons (AAOS), most tibial shaft and plateau fractures take at least four to six months to heal completely.
-Then comes the rehab, strengthening and conditioning protocols.
+Then comes the rehab, strengthening, and conditioning protocols.

 Things could be even more tricky.
 As per the AAOS, some fractures may take even longer to heal in two scenarios.
 1) If the fracture is open; 2) If the bone is broken into several pieces.
 Additionally, if the smaller bone in the lower leg, known as the fibula, is also broken, it complicates the recovery further.